 We all know and love Rubeus Hagrid: Keeper of Keys and Grounds at Hogwarts, lover of strange magical creatures, and fierce supporter of Harry, Ron, and Hermione.
 With half of his genes coming from a giant, this is no small man.
 In the books he is said to be almost 12 feet tall, and in the movies he appears around 8 feet tall.
-There are certainly no 8-foot-tall actors in Great Britain, so how did they make Hagrid look so big?
+There are certainly no 8-foot-tall actors in Great Britain, so how did they make Hagrid so tall?

 Robbie Coltrane as Hagrid